• Home

 • 500 g red and/or yellow cherry tomatoes

-• 2 red onions chopped into wedges
+• 2 red onions peeled and chopped into wedges

 • 8 cloves garlic skins removed